art prize

 For Jadot, design is not just about form; it's about connection.
 “I take care of the connection between two materials.”
 He listens to the world around him, allowing its ineffable feelings to guide his work.
 Through Zaventem Ateliers and his design philosophy, he crafts spaces and objects that grow, adapt, and evolve, always striving to transform the ordinary into something extraordinary.

-As an art historian trained at the Autonomous University of Madrid, Maral Kekejian has been weaving a singular trajectory between creation, thought and cultural action for over two decades.
+As an art historian trained at the Universidad Autónoma de Madrid, Maral Kekejian has been weaving a singular trajectory between creation, thought and cultural action for over two decades.

 Currently artistic director of Europalia España 25-26 in Brussels, she was recently at the heart of the cultural programme for the Spanish Presidency of the European Union (2022-2024).
 Curator of the Spanish representation at the Prague Quadrennial 2023, she explores the languages of the stage from both the margins and the institutions.
-As a lecturer on the Master's in Cultural Management (Carlos III University), she shares her expertise with new generations.
+As a lecturer on the Master's in Cultural Management at the Universidad Carlos III de Madrid, she shares her expertise with new generations.

 A scholarship holder at the Real Academia de España in Rome in 2021, that same year she will be programming the Picnic Sessions at CA2M.
 She is an active contributor to committed projects such as "Llanes.
-Paisajes en folixa", and has been a member of the Performing Arts Council (INAEM).
+Paisajes en folixa", and has been a member of the Performing Arts Council at the Instituto Nacional de las Artes Escénicas y de la Música (INAEM).

 In Madrid, she has directed the Veranos de la Villa (2016-2019), the Cabalgata de Reyes (2015-2016), and hosted La Casa Encendida for almost ten years.
 Her career, which spans production, curating and transmission, provides a living map of contemporary creation in Spain and beyond.